cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * myPeers      map[`ChainID`][]String; // known IPFS peers in the chain
 * myTXsPool    map[`ChainID`][]String; // verified txs for adding to new state prediction

-* myRelays        [] * struct {ChainID; RelayAddr; date}; // known relays for the chain; setup a chainID called "trusted" with historically successful relays.
+* myRelays        [] * struct {ChainID; RelayAddr; date}; // known relays for the chain; setup a chainID called "successed" with historically successful relays.
 Date is used for only selelct relays in the mutalble range.
 * myDownloadPool  [] * struct {ChainID; FileAMT cbor.cid; count int; isPause boolean} // a slice of struct
 * mySeedersDB     [] * struct {fileAMT; ChainID; seeder}   // one file can exist on many chains.

 * mytotalFileAMTDownloadedData
 * mytotalFileAMTUploadedData

 ## Concept explain
 - Single thread principle for mobile phone, we do not put wait time in thread, but only support one thread for each functions.
 The more chain mining, the lower speed on each chain.